MDU-C2/Intelligent-Drone-Swarm/database/README.md

 ---

-## 5) Restore JSON → DB (to get the latest data)
+## 5) How to restore JSON → DB (to get the latest data)

 1. Run `python -m database.app.run_database`
 2. Choose **Restore JSON → DB**
-3. Provide the JSON path and the target DB path (press Enter to reuse the current DB)
+3. Follow the instructions
-4. Choose whether to overwrite if it exists
+4. The command you will be told to use is `python -m database.dataman.db_json_bridge restore database/data/database_dump.json database/data/IRDS_requirements.db --overwrite`

 During restore: